laurynbassett/Fit-Tracker/README.md

-# Fitness Tracker Pro Week 4
+# Fit Tracker

+This desktop app was extended from a project at Fullstack Academy.